Naima Troutt: Why Gen Z Doesn’t Want to Be Politicians. | DSH #1651

 Can I call you back?

-Have a great day.
+Sure.
 Okay, call me back.

 Love you.
-Love you too.
+Love you, too.

 Okay, bye.